theochem/horton/doc/user_hamiltonian_io.rst

    on the last line with all orbital indices equal 0.

 If the value of an integral is zero, the corresponding line is not included in the the FCIDUMP file.
-It's important to note that Horton does not support symmetry, so all the dumped files will assume symmetry of 1, or point group C1.
+It's important to note that Horton does not (yet) support geometric symmetries, so all the orbitals will be assigned a symmetry label 1, which corresponds to the point group C1 in the FCIDUMP format.

 Loading
 -------